Button

 Link

-Type-styled action with an underline on hover.
-Use when a button is needed semantically but visually sits inside prose.
+Type-styled action — brand-900 text, underline on hover.
+Use when a button is needed semantically but visually sits inside prose. `linkGray` is the muted sibling (brand-600).

 Icon